-Whether you are the one receiving a paycheck or the one creating a paycheck, if you are not an accountant, a lot of confusion can come from trying to understand what a pay stub abbreviation is.
+Whether you are the one receiving a paycheck or the one creating a paycheck, if you are not an accountant, a lot of confusion can come from trying to understand what paycheck stub abbreviations mean.
 Paycheck stub abbreviations are what keep the pay stub simple and easy to read at a glance, even with a lot of information on them.
-However, they also mean that you require a certain amount of knowledge to decode them; but it’s easy when you know how – so here are some of the most important pay stub abbreviations, as well as some tips for understanding what they all mean.
+However, they also mean that you require a certain amount of knowledge to decode them; but it’s easy when you know how – so here are some of the most important paycheck stub abbreviations, as well as some tips for understanding what they all mean.

 Usually, at the top of the check, you will see a header that contains the address of the company or employer, and the address of the employee.
-It will also contain the social security number of the recipient, the reporting period and pay date, as well as the number assigned to the check, this is also where you will find the first pay stub abbreviation.
+It will also contain the social security number of the recipient, the reporting period and pay date, as well as the number assigned to the check, this is also where you will find the first of many paycheck stub abbreviations.
 The reporting period refers to the period of work covered by this pay stub, sometimes also described as an earnings period.
 The income should reflect that period of time, usually (but not always, depending on your employer and position) two weeks, weekly, or monthly.
 The pay date is the day that you are receiving the check.

 - SSN – Social Security Number